psailer1/MasterThesis/usecase1.md

 ## How to add C1 and C2

+This section describe how to add new components to the system.
+This is a step by step guide on how Co, C1 and C2 were implemented to see how new components are added.
+By downloading only the code from the Master Branch, it is possible to add these components.
+ATTENTION: not all classes have been added completely, as they are included in the branch.
+If you want to rebuild the Branch, please go to the linked classes to copy them.

+Important: It is only supposed to illustrate how to add another component, like an additional sensor or actuator, and which classes from arrowhead-common have to be edited.

 ### Create Maven Modules

 Create a new Maven Module Project for each of the component.
 This section will describe how to add C1, but it is the same way for C2.
-As mentioned above, the name of C1 in the project structure is *arrowhead-consumer*, while C2 is *arrowhead-producer*.
+As mentioned above, the name of C1 in the project structure is *arrowhead-consumer*, while C2 is *arrowhead-producer* and C0 is *arrowhead-client*.
 To add such a project click on File --> New --> Project --> Select Maven Module like shown in the picture below.